Tuuxy/CTFRecap/README.md

 - The process required not only a keen eye on the surface-level elements but also a deeper investigation into the structure and requests made by the web application.

+In another challenge we needed to find a hidden admin page on a water treatment company's website, which has recently been updated.
+The premise suggests that the challenge is to prove the site administrator wrong by discovering the supposedly "undiscoverable" admin page.

+-this one was simple - I just attached **/dashboard** to the address and voila.

 ### Conclusion

-This challenge highlighted the importance of thorough inspection of all accessible web resources, not just those that are immediately visible.
+This challenges highlighted the importance of thorough inspection of all accessible web resources, not just those that are immediately visible.
 Tools like the page source viewer and developer tools were invaluable in dissecting the website's structure and ultimately led to the successful retrieval of the flag.

 ### Flags Found